jlgleason/jlgleason.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2023-6-20
+date: 2024-6-19
 inline: true
 ---

-I'm working as a data scientist on the [National Internet Observatory](https://nationalinternetobservatory.org/) this summer.
+I'm joining Roblox's Trust and Safety team as a PhD Data Science intern this summer!
+Our research was accepted at the [Conference on Digital Experimentation](https://ide.mit.edu/events/code24/).